There is no doubt that Santa Cruz is a wonderful place to live. We have

 move here.
 This blog post aims to peel back some of the mystery of

-moving to Santa Cruz by providing 10 helpful resources for getting to know
+moving to Santa Cruz by providing 10 helpful resources for getting to know the area.

 1. Santa Cruz Chamber of Commerce - The website for the Santa Cruz